 If you build a shelf with space underneath it (as seen below) for something like a thin mattress to go on top of, make sure it can be taken out to make room for a full sized cot like something good enough and soft enough for taller people.

-Maximization Of Space
+Maximization of Space

 Now that the common sense is out of the way, let's talk about why you actually came here.
 If the maximization of space is important, i.e. if you're going on a longer trip where you'll need more supplies, or if you're winter camping, you're going to want to bring the best ultralight cot you can find.
+Something like a Desert Walker Cot.

 It's small, light, and will leave room for more box storage above or below you.